confeitaria/inelegant/readme.rst

 Loading doctests in files
 -------------------------

-The ``infinder.TestFinder`` also accepts file paths (or even file objects) as its arguments.
+The ``TestFinder`` also accepts file paths (or even file objects) as its arguments.
 In this case, the file is expected to be a text file containing doctests (like yours truly, indeed).

 Another good example would be the file created below::